-- Engage in Water Stewardship and begin by assessing water risk across material parts of the value chain and creating a strategy that mitigates risk (www.www.mater.nisk.eliter); and support policy that ensures good governance, such as the Water Framework Directive.
-Learn more about water risk and water stewardship. - Learn more about how NbS can help to solve water challenges and promote their application where possible. - Scale up collective action on NbS through platforms that allow different companies, even from different sectors, to work together at basin or landscape level to reduce their shared risks Such a scale may allow for the implementation of Bankable Water Solutions (see case study on Haringvliet and Box 6).
+- Engage in Water Stewardship and begin by assessing water risk across material parts of the value chain, creating a strategy that mitigates risks while also harnessing opportunities and value; and support policy that ensures good governance, such as the Water Framework Directive.
+Learn more about water risk and water stewardship. - Learn more about how NbS can help to solve water challenges and promote their application where possible. - Scale up collective action on NbS through platforms that allow different companies, even from different sectors, to work together at basin or landscape level to reduce their shared risks.
+Such a scale may allow for the implementation of Bankable Water Solutions (see case study on Haringvliet and Box 6).